tarunkumar519/blog/content/posts/how i backup my passwords.md

 ```
 We use rclone to copy our files to remote drives such as Google Drive , OneDrive and Dropbox in our case.

 `gd:` in this case means GoogleDrive and `vaultwarden` is the remote folder on the drive which we configured using rclone setup.
-[Instructions here](https://rclone.org/remote_setup/).
+[Rclone configuration instructions here](https://rclone.org/remote_setup/).
 We are telling rclone to exlude `icon_cache` folder because these are just icons for different websites for which passwords are stored.
 Bitwarden will download these automatically once configured.

 Let’s create a text file that contains date and time of backup.
 This should be updated everytime the backup is done.
 So we can check everything is working.
+We use the date command in Linux for this.

 ```
 date > /portainer/Files/AppData/Config/Bitwarden/stamp.txt